MdMirajAnsari/InterviewNavigator/SQL SERVER/SQL.md

 Most asked SQL Interview Questions

 1. Explain order of execution of SQL.
-2. What is difference between where and having?
-3. What is the use of group by?
-4. Explain all types of joins in SQL?
+2. Explain all types of joins in SQL?
-5. What are triggers in SQL?
+3. What are triggers in SQL?
-6. What is stored procedure in SQL
+4. What is stored procedure in SQL
-7. Explain all types of window functions?
+5. Explain all types of window functions?
    (Mainly rank, row_num, dense_rank, lead & lag)
-8. What is the difference between TRUNCATE and DELETE?
-9. What is difference between DML, DDL and DCL?
-10. Which is faster between CTE and Subquery?
-11. What are constraints and types of Constraints?
-12. Different types of Operators ?
-13. Difference between Group By and Where Clause?
-14. Explain View concepts ?
-15. What are different types of constraints?
-16. Difference between char and Varchar?
-17. What is an index?
-Explain its different types.
-18. Differentiate between UNION and UNION ALL.
-19. How many types of clauses in SQL?
-20. Difference between UNION and UNION ALL in SQL?
-21. What are the various types of relationships in SQL?
-22. Difference between Primary Key and Secondary Key?
-23. What is the difference between where and having?
-24. Find the second highest salary of an employee?
-25. Difference between Function and Store procedure ?
-26. How would you optimize a slow SQL query?
-27. Difference between INNER JOIN and OUTER JOIN?
-28. How do you handle duplicate rows in a SQL query?
-29. Write a SQL query to find the top 3 departments with the highest average salary.
-30. Write a SQL query to find the employees who have the same name and work in the same department.
-31. Write a SQL query to find the departments with no employees.
-32. How do you use indexing to improve SQL query performance?
-33. Write a SQL query to find the employees who have worked for more than 5 years.
-34. What is the difference between SUBQUERY and JOIN?
-35. Write a SQL query to find the top 2 products with the highest sales.
-36. How do you use stored procedures to improve SQL query performance?
-37. Write a SQL query to find the customers who have placed an order but have not made a payment.
-38. Write a SQL query to find the employees who work in the same department as their manager.
-39. How do you use window functions to solve complex queries?
-40. Write a SQL query to find the top 3 products with the highest average price.
-41. Write a SQL query to find the employees who have not taken any leave in the last 6 months
-42. Explain order of execution of SQL.
-43. What is difference between where and having?
-44. What is the use of group by?
-45. Explain all types of joins in SQL?
-46. What are triggers in SQL?
-47. What is stored procedure in SQL
-48. Explain all types of window functions?
-    (Mainly rank, row_num, dense_rank, lead & lag)
-49. What is the difference between TRUNCATE and DELETE?
-50. What is difference between DML, DDL and DCL?
-51. Which is faster between CTE and Subquery?
-52. What are constraints and types of Constraints?
-53. Different types of Operators ?
-54. Difference between Group By and Where Clause?
-55. Explain View concepts ?
-56. What are different types of constraints?
-57. Difference between char and Varchar?
-58. What is an index?
-Explain its different types.
-59.
-60. How many types of clauses in SQL?
-61. Difference between UNION and UNION ALL in SQL?
-62. What are the various types of relationships in SQL?
-63. Difference between Primary Key and Secondary Key?
-64. What is the difference between where and having?
-65. Find the second highest salary of an employee?
-66. Difference between Function and Store procedure ?
-67. How would you optimize a slow SQL query?
-68. Difference between INNER JOIN and OUTER JOIN?
-69.
-70. Write a SQL query to find the employees who have the same name and work in the same department.
-71. Write a SQL query to find the departments with no employees.
-72.
-73.
-74. What is the difference between SUBQUERY and JOIN?
-75. Write a SQL query to find the top 2 products with the highest sales.
-76. How do you use stored procedures to improve SQL query performance?
-77. Write a SQL query to find the customers who have placed an order but have not made a payment.
-78.
-79. How do you use window functions to solve complex queries?
-80. Write a SQL query to find the top 3 products with the highest average price.
-81. Write a SQL query to find the employees who have not taken any leave in the last 6 months
+6. What is the difference between TRUNCATE and DELETE?
+7. What is difference between DML, DDL and DCL?
+8. Which is faster between CTE and Subquery?
+9. What are constraints and types of Constraints?
+10. Different types of Operators ?
+11. Difference between Group By and Where Clause?
+12. Explain View concepts ?
+13. What are different types of constraints?
+14. What are the various types of relationships in SQL?
+15. Difference between Primary Key and Secondary Key?
+16. What is the difference between where and having?
+17. Find the second highest salary of an employee?
+18. Difference between Function and Store procedure ?
+19. How would you optimize a slow SQL query?
+20. Difference between INNER JOIN and OUTER JOIN?
+21. How do you handle duplicate rows in a SQL query?
+22. Write a SQL query to find the top 3 departments with the highest average salary.
+23. Write a SQL query to find the employees who have the same name and work in the same department.
+24. Write a SQL query to find the departments with no employees.
+25. How do you use indexing to improve SQL query performance?
+26. Write a SQL query to find the employees who have worked for more than 5 years.
+27. What is the difference between SUBQUERY and JOIN?
+28. Write a SQL query to find the top 2 products with the highest sales.
+29. How do you use stored procedures to improve SQL query performance?
+30. Write a SQL query to find the customers who have placed an order but have not made a payment.
+31. Write a SQL query to find the employees who work in the same department as their manager.
+32. How do you use window functions to solve complex queries?
+33. Write a SQL query to find the top 3 products with the highest average price.
+34. Write a SQL query to find the employees who have not taken any leave in the last 6 months
+35. Explain order of execution of SQL.
+36. Explain all types of joins in SQL?
+37. What are triggers in SQL?
+38. What is stored procedure in SQL

 SQL Must Know Differences: